ETOM: A Five-Level Benchmark for Evaluating Tool Orchestration within the MCP Ecosystem: Introduction

 The curriculum is structured into five levels, starting with foundational single-tool competence (L1-L2), moving to sequential intra-server orchestration (L3), compositional cross-server chaining (L4), and culminating in complex orchestration and robustness against out-of-scope requests (L5).

 Figure~\ref{fig:five_level_curriculum} illustrates the overall structure and progression of our five-level curriculum.

-Our extensive experiments on MSC-Bench with a range of agent architectures, from a zero-shot MCP-Zero agent to sophisticated ReAct and retrieval-augmented pipelines, yield critical insights.
+Our extensive experiments on ETOM with a range of agent architectures, from a zero-shot MCP-Zero agent to sophisticated ReAct and retrieval-augmented pipelines, yield critical insights.
 We find that while current models perform reasonably well in single-tool tasks (L1-L2), their precision degrades significantly in complex multi-server chaining (L4) and robustness checks (L5), often falling below 40\%.
-These results show that MSC-Bench successfully exposes failure modes in orchestration and robustness that are missed by benchmarks with a narrower scope.
+These results show that ETOM successfully exposes failure modes in orchestration and robustness that are missed by benchmarks with a narrower scope.
 Furthermore, our findings challenge the assumption that a hierarchical structure is inherently beneficial.
 We reveal that without co-designed, hierarchy-aware reasoning strategies, such structures can actually introduce new failure modes and degrade performance.
 By also measuring latency, we highlight a crucial trade-off between accuracy and efficiency, confirming that an effective orchestrator must balance these competing demands.
-To facilitate reproducibility, we will release the code and dataset upon acceptance.
+To facilitate reproducibility, we release the full codebase and dataset at \url{https://github.com/snooow1029/ETOM}.

 \textbf{Contributions}